For intermediate and above

 -Outside hand pushes the inside knee into the turn

-- Mental focus on internal tasks such as touch the downhill rib to the hip, raise the inside hip, raise the inside shoulder, drop the downhill shoulder, or tip the head to the outside of the turn
+- Put hand on hip and progressively push the hip inside the turn link christie - Mental focus on internal tasks such as touch the downhill rib to the hip, raise the inside hip, raise the inside shoulder, drop the downhill shoulder, or tip the head to the outside of the turn

 - Hold poles like pointers with arms horizontal; progressively angulate until the downhill pole touches the snow.
-Watch for angulation that is too soon or too quick
+Watch for angulation that is too soon or too quick video

-- In normal pole position, progressively angulate until the tip of the downhill pole touches the snow, then increase pressure on the pole tip until the end of the edging
+- In normal pole position, progressively angulate until the tip of the downhill pole touches the snow, then increase pressure on the pole tip until the end of the edging video

 - Cross- put poles on shoulders and gradually tip the poles